 will you photograph same-sex weddings? mixed ethnicities? blended religious ceremonies?

 Yes, love is love, and that is what I love to capture in my images.
-All of my clients get 110%, regardless of their gender, race, sexual orientation, religion, or income.
+All my clients get 110%, regardless of gender, race, sexual orientation, religion, or income.

 can we meet you to make sure you aren't some crazy weirdo, and see some of these albums you talk so highly about???

-I actually recommend it, and would love to chat with you personally about your big day.
-I am happy to host you at my studio to show you some albums and get to know each other, or, if you don't live near Philadelphia, we can set up a phone call or Skype meeting.
+I recommend it, and would love to chat with you about your big day.
+I am happy to host you at my studio to show you some albums and get to know each other, or, if you don't live near Malvern, we can set up a phone call or Skype meeting.
 Call, text, or email me and we'll set something up!